loiluu/smc/README.md

 ## Note for insallation and run
 - Install some python libraries: sympy (http://sympy.org/), ply (www.dabeaz.com/ply/).
-- Install Mathematica and Mathlink for Linux (www.wolfram.com/mathematica/).
+- Install Mathematica and Mathlink for Linux (www.wolfram.com/mathematica/ and http://reference.wolfram.com/mathematica/tutorial/MathLinkDeveloperGuide-Unix.html).
 - The pcre_tohampi.pm is runnable with Perl-5.10.0, other versions of Perl we haven't tested yet.
 If you are using another version of Perl, you can switch to Perl-5.10 by using Perlbrew (http://perlbrew.pl/).
 Note that after installing perlbrew, you may want to add this line "source ~/perl5/perlbrew/etc/bashrc" to your .bashrc file
-- You also need openjdk (either version 6 or 7 works, http://openjdk.java.net)
+- You also need openjdk (either version 6 or 7 works, http://openjdk.java.net).
+- It works on Linux OS only, Windows and other OSes are not supported.

 ## To compile